 Our extensive review of Vonage Pricing offers more details.

-OpenPhone is a flexible and basic small business phone system with voice calling and texting.
+OpenPhone is a flexible and basic calling and texting system.
 Though OpenPhone doesn’t have video, the platform is user-friendly with unique number-sharing tools that enable collaboration for small teams.
 Multiple users can make calls and send texts from the same number simultaneously.
 We had multiple team members share the same number, setting up custom ring orders to optimize call routing.
 Not only can users share numbers, but hold multiple numbers–jumping between them with a click.

 OpenPhone recently added AI features as well–including call summaries and suggested message replies–which we found reliable and useful.